 In comparison to paint, you don't get anywhere near as many choices for alloy wheels, though two of the three you can pick are exclusive to the S3 model, whereas the 18" 10-Spoke Design wheels are available on A3 S-Line models for £650.
 However, if you opt for the 'Black Edition' trim level, you'll get a set of 18" 5-Arm Turbine Design wheels as standard, which look strikingly similar to the 5 Arm Rotor alloys seen on the RS3, with the same 19" Arm Wing Design available as a £900 extra.
 Regardless of choice, each set of alloys include locking wheel nuts in order to prevent theft.

-Sitting in the upper echelon of hot hatchbacks, the Audi S3's closest competitors are of a similar calibre, such as the Volkswagen Golf R, BMW M140i and Ford Focus RS.
+Sitting in the upper echelon of hot hatchbacks, the Audi S3's closest competitors are of a similar calibre, such as the Volkswagen Golf R, BMW M140i , Ford Focus RS and the bigger and better brother, the Audi S5.
 While they're close in performance, each car does have a different angle, the BMW is rear wheel drive (as is tradition), most of the Ford's budget went towards performance and features a 'drift' mode but lacks on the interior when compared to the Audi and the VW offers good all-round value for money if you can live without the embellishments found in an Audi.